 Further evidence for black hole involvement came from Chandra, Swift, and NuSTAR when they correlated with IceCube on a high energy neutrino.
 They backtracked the path and saw an outburst from A*, the supermassive black hole residing in our galaxy.
 Days later, some more neutrino detections were made after more activity from A*.
 However, the angular range was too large to definitely say it was our black hole (Chandra "X-ray").

 That all changed when 170922A was found by IceCube on September 22, 2017.
 At 24 TeV, it was a big event (over 300 millions times that of its solar counterparts) and after backtracking the path found that blazar TXS 0506+056, located 3.7 billion light-years away, was the source for the neutrino.
-On top of that it too had recent activity that would correlate to a neutrino and after reexamining data scientists found 13 prior neutrinos had come from that direction from 2014 to 2015 and the result was found to be within 3 standard deviations.
-And this blazar is a bright object, in the top 50 known, showing that its active and likely to be producing much more than we see.
+On top of that the blazar had recent activity that would correlate to a neutrino and after reexamining data scientists found 13 prior neutrinos had come from that direction from 2014 to 2015 (with the result found to be within 3 standard deviations).
+And this blazar is a bright object (in the top 50 known) showing that its active and likely to be producing much more than we see.
 Radio waves as well as gamma rays also showed high activity for the blazar, now the first known extragalactic source for neutrinos.
-It is theorized that newer jet material leaving the blazar collided with older material, generating neutrinos in the high-energy collision resulting from this (Timmer "Supermassive," Hampson).
+It is theorized that newer jet material leaving the blazar collided with older material, generating neutrinos in the high-energy collision resulting from this (Timmer "Supermassive," Hampson, Klesman).